Backing Up Beaker

 “Sometimes, when you hunt for killers, they find you.”

-I had an M4A1.
-I was the ONLY person there who had brought a rifle to that manhunt–other than the bad guy who had shot her.
-I was later told that Cameron County had recently traded in all their wheel guns (revolvers) and long guns to purchase high capacity Beretta autopistols at a group rate.
-They had had been planning to replace the their long guns with the next fiscal year’s budget.
-Our agents who were there had mostly responded directly from the X, where contact with bad guys was neither expected nor encouraged, and were only packing pistols.
+Cameron County had recently traded in all their wheel guns (revolvers) and long guns to purchase high capacity Beretta autopistols at a group rate.
+They had had been planning to buy shotguns with future funding.** Our agents who were there had mostly responded directly from the X, where contact with bad guys was neither expected nor encouraged, and were only packing pistols.

 But there were no more bad guys we could see that needed our immediate attention, and Susan did, so I handed my carbine to Beaker–he seemed very grateful for the upgrade in range and firepower–and tended to Susan as best I could.

-The medics jumped out and ran over to us without any kevlar to protect them.
+The medics jumped out and ran over to us without any Kevlar to protect them.
 I wanted to kiss those guys.

-After we got Susan into their rig, I asked about the other downed agent, Ric Salinas, even though I could see that he was a lost cause.
+After we got Susan into their ambulance, I asked about the other downed agent, Ric Salinas, even though I could see that he was a lost cause.
 He’d been shot in the head.
 One of the medics checked his pulse, looked at me, and shook his head.

 That’s rural law enforcement.